Quixotix/django-chimpusers/README.markdown

 The `UserSubscription` model provides the `sync` method to synchronize the model fields with the MailChimp API.
-Since the user or an administrator can manipulate subscriptions from the MailChimp website and you _may_ not have any [webhooks][9] setup yet, syncing the `UserSubscription` may be necessary.
+Since the user or an administrator can manipulate subscriptions from the MailChimp website and you _may_ not have any [webhooks][9] setup yet, syncing the `UserSubscription` can come in handy.

     from chimpusers.models import UserSubscription